Fullmoon Maple foliage

 A shapely, neat and tidy small accent tree, the ideal size for the home landscape, interesting in all seasons with delicately-shaped foliage, blazing fall colors and colorful stems

-Fullmoon Maple has green foliage throughout the season.
+Fullmoon Maple is primarily valued in the landscape for its ornamental globe-shaped form.
+It has rich green deciduous foliage.
 The lobed palmate leaves turn outstanding shades of yellow and red in the fall.
-Neither the flowers nor the fruit are ornamentally significant.

 Fullmoon Maple is an open multi-stemmed deciduous tree with a more or less rounded form.
 Its relatively fine texture sets it apart from other landscape plants with less refined foliage.

 This tree will require occasional maintenance and upkeep, and should only be pruned in summer after the leaves have fully developed, as it may 'bleed' sap if pruned in late winter or early spring.
 It has no significant negative characteristics.

 Fullmoon Maple is recommended for the following landscape applications;

 - General Garden Use

 Fullmoon Maple will grow to be about 20 feet tall at maturity, with a spread of 20 feet.
 It has a low canopy with a typical clearance of 3 feet from the ground, and is suitable for planting under power lines.
 It grows at a slow rate, and under ideal conditions can be expected to live to a ripe old age of 100 years or more; think of this as a heritage tree for future generations!